-In the table, you can find the ideal heating type for various dishes.
-The temperature and baking time depend on the consistency and amount of the dough.
-Setting ranges are indicated for this reason.
-Try using the lower values at first.
-A lower temperature results in more even browning.
+The table lists the optimal heating type for various types of food.
+The temperature and baking time depend on the amount and consistency of the dough/mixture.
+For this reason, the table specifies setting ranges.
+Try using the lower values to start with.
+A lower temperature will result in more even browning.
 You can use a higher setting next time if necessary.

-Note: Baking times can not be reduced by using higher temperatures.
-The dish would only be cooked on the outside, but would not be fully baked in the middle.
+Note: Baking times cannot be reduced by using higher temperatures.
+The food would only be cooked on the outside, but would not be fully baked in the middle.

-The setting values apply to dishes placed into a cold cooking compartment.
-By doing so, you can make energy savings of up to 20 per cent.
+The setting values apply to food that is placed into a cold cooking compartment; by doing this, you can make energy savings of up to 20 per cent.
 If you preheat the oven, you can reduce the indicated baking times by several minutes.

-Preheating is necessary for selected dishes, and this is indicated in the table.
+Preheating is necessary for selected food, and this is indicated in the table.
+Do not place your food or accessories into the cooking compartment until it has finished preheating.

-If you wish to follow one of your own recipes when baking, you should use a similar baked item in the table as a reference.
+If you wish to follow one of your own recipes when baking, you should use the setting values listed for similar baked items in the table as reference.

 Remove unused accessories from the cooking compartment.
-This will achieve the best possible cooking results and energy savings of up to 20 per cent.
+This will ensure that you achieve the best possible cooking results and energy savings of up to 20 per cent.

-- Top/bottom heating
+- □ Top/bottom heating - Intensive heat